-Disabled people have an improved experience in accessing services that meet their needs through more regular and systematic involvement in design of service delivery across the Council.

-- Service users, particularly those who face barriers through disability and language, are provided with accessible information on services provided by the Council, and are supported to access these digitally where appropriate Aberdeenshire Council (Education & Children's Services) continue to improve outcomes in relation to attainment and achievement for children and young people including those experiencing socio-economic disadvantage, those for whom English is not their first language, Gypsy/Traveller children and young people, those who identify as black and minority and disabled children and young people.
-This should involve working closely with parents and carers. - Aberdeenshire Council as an employer create a fair and inclusive place to work where differences between people are celebrated and barriers are reduced for women, disabled people, minority ethic people and young people An increased proportion of women, black and minority ethnic people, younger - people, disabled people and LGBTI+ are supported to enter employment or training.
+- Disabled people have an improved experience in accessing services that meet their needs through more regular and systematic involvement in design of - their needs through more regular and systematic involvement in design of service delivery across the Council. - Residents, particularly those who face barriers through disability and language, are provided with accessible information on services provided by - 2 language, are provided with accessible information on services provided by the Council, and are supported to access these digitally where appropriate - In Aberdeenshire people have opportunities to fulfil their potential throughout life - Aberdeenshire Council as an employer create a fair and inclusive place to work where differences between people are celebrated and barriers are reduced for women, disabled people, minority ethic people and young people An increased proportion of women, black and minority ethnic people, younger - people, disabled people and LGBTI+ are supported to enter employment or training.